faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

 > 5 And by the power of the Holy Ghost ye may know the truth of all
 > things.

-### Supplement to Sealed System #4 (Moroni's Promise)
 ### Supplement to Sealed System #6 (doubt your doubts)

 #### Honest doubts lead to increased faith.

-"[What do Do When You Have Questions](https://www.lds.org/youth/article/when-you-have-questions?lang=eng)".
+"[What to Do When You Have Questions](https://web.archive.org/web/20181010055129/https://www.lds.org/youth/article/when-you-have-questions?lang=eng)".
 Ensign.
 May 2012 (quoting Howard W. Hunter, Oct 1960 General Conference; Also quoted in Teachings of Presidents of the Church: Howard W. Hunter, ch 21).
 Emphasis added.

 > I have sympathy for young men and young women when
 > *honest doubts* enter their minds and they engage in the great